KholofeloM23/KholofeloM23/README.md

 ## About Me 🚀

-I'm a passionate **Software Engineer** with experience in **Python,JavaScript,SQL and HTML and frameworks like **.
+I'm a passionate **Software Engineer** with experience in **Python,JavaScript,SQL and HTML and frameworks like React and Django**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Backend web development**
 - 🔭 Working on: **Restful APIs using Python**